synnea/JCSC-website-1st-milestone/README.md

 The cards were not displayed properly at different screen sizes either.
 I took to Stack Overflow, and this [thread](https://stackoverflow.com/questions/39031224/how-to-center-cards-in-bootstrap-4) helped me to resolve the problem.

 The "past events" also took a lot of trial and error to get right, in particular the positioning an behavior of the iframes.
 It was difficult to get the iframes to behave responsively, and I researched the topic a lot until finally finding the embed-responsive Bootstrap class.

+There was also a horizontal scroll bar showing.
+I fixed it consulting a Stack Overflow thread linked in the Acknowledgements section of this README.

 ### HTML Testing